-From individualism in the personal sphere to team play at work.
+From individualism at the personal level to team play labour

 Individualism has been gaining ground over teamwork.
 In ancient times, humankind was able to create organised groups that divided tasks (such as hunting, protecting, caring, cooking, praying) to achieve survival in the face of an ecosystem that was clearly superior to them.
 As soon as we allowed individuals with innovative capabilities (or perhaps simply more capacity to think outside the box) time away from more physical activities, improvements arose that allowed people to improve their conditions: the wheel, metal handling, etc.

-Again, the implementation of the Big Data technologies has clarified why today's generations (all of them, not just Generation X and Millennials) have become increasingly individualistic: the article Social Structure, Infectious Diseases, Disasters, Secularism and the Culture of Change in America (Igor Grossmann and Michael E. W. Varnum, in the journal Psychological Science, 2015) summarises, with a macro study of data from 150 years ago, how the pre-eminence of individualism has evolved in all the strata that affect an individual (education, marketing, culture, etc.).
+Again, the implementation of the Big Data technologies has come to shed light on why today's generations (all of them, not just generations X and Millenial) have become increasingly individualistic: the article Social Structure, Infectious Diseases, Disasters, Secularism and the Culture of Change in America (Igor Grossmann and Michael E. W. Varnum, in the journal Psychological Science2015) summarises, with a macro study of data from 150 years ago, how the pre-eminence of individualism has evolved in all the strata that affect an individual (education, marketing, culture, etc.).

 The article concludes that various factors indicate that we are much more individualistic and that companies' strategies also seek to make us more individualistic.
 Another cause of individualism is the rise of liberal professions: "The greater or lesser individualism of a society permeates everything: from marketing to design an election campaign to education.
 It conditions the things we buy, the messages of our politicians, the way we educate our children, whom we motivate either to increase their sense of belonging to the family or group, or to make them special or different from the rest," explains Grossman.

 Are we drowning in self, neglecting collective help?